imagej/imagej.github.io/_pages/techniques/segmentation.md

 ## Adjusting Threshold

-{% include img src="/media/techniques/threshold-tree.png" width="300" caption="Tree ring sample image with a threshold applied for a B&amp;W image" %}
+{% include img src="threshold-tree" width="300" caption="Tree ring sample image with a threshold applied for a B&amp;W image" %}

 Ideally you want to use one of the auto-threshold methods, rather than manually tweaking, so that your result is reproducible later on the same data, and on multiple other datasets.